 - Identifying and managing risks London Councils Risk Management Strategy and Framework was reviewed and updated in 2011/12 and approved by the Audit Committee in March 2012.
 London Councils Corporate Risk Register is primarily compiled from the Risk Registers for each of London Councils three Directorates.
-The Corporate Risk Register is reviewed in accordance with London Councils Risk Management Framework which includes an annual review by the Audit Committee and was last reviewed in September 20122013.
+The Corporate Risk Register is reviewed in accordance with London Councils Risk Management Framework which includes an annual review by the Audit Committee and was last reviewed in September 2013.
 The Directorate Risk Registers are reviewed by the Audit Committee each financial year.
 London Councils' Corporate Management Board ensures that the risk registers, both Directorate and Corporate, continue to support London Councils' corporate priorities, which provides members with assurance on how the risks identified are being managed.
 An internal audit review of London Councils risk management arrangements was carried out during 2011/12.
-The review established that risk management is an embedded governance control and there were no recommended improvements to the arrangements. - Effective management of change and transformation London Councils has a framework for managing organisational change which is available to all staff on the intranet.
+The review established that risk management is an embedded governance control and there were no recommended improvements to the arrangements. - Anti-fraud and anti-corruption arrangements London Councils is committed to having an effective Anti-Fraud and Anti-Corruption strategy designed to promote standards of honest and fair conduct, prevent fraud and corruption, detect and investigate fraud and corruption, prosecute offenders, recover losses and maintain strong systems of internal control.
+There are two separate policies in place London Councils Whistle Blowing Policy which was last updated in November 2013 and London Councils Policy to Combat Fraud, Bribery and Corruption, which was agreed by London Councils Audit Committee in March 2014 both are available on London Councils' intranet and website. - Effective management of change and transformation London Councils has a framework for managing organisational change which is available to all staff on the intranet.
 The framework provides guidance on the statutory elements of managing change and issues that should be considered when implementing changes. - Financial management arrangements London Councils' financial management arrangements conform with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government. - Assurance arrangements London Councils' internal audit function is carried out by the City of London's internal audit team under a service level agreement for financial support services.
 These arrangements conform with the governance requirements of the CIPFA statement on the Role of the Head of Internal Audit in public service organisations. - Discharge of the monitoring officer function The City of London's Comptroller & City Solicitors Department (Public and Corporate Law) undertakes the monitoring officer function under a service level agreement for legal services.
+London Councils' Director of Corporate Governance is charged with ensuring that any monitoring officer duty is commissioned from the City of London.
+As with all Committee officers, the Director of Corporate Governance is issued with a job description which confirms her duties within the organisation.
+She is subject to

-London Councils' Director of Corporate Governance is charged with ensuring that any monitoring officer duty is commissioned from the City of London.- As with all Committee officers, the Director of Corporate Governance is issued with a job description which confirms her duties within the organisation.
-She is subject to London Councils appraisal arrangements which assess her performance against agreed objectives.
+London Councils appraisal arrangements which assess her performance against agreed objectives.